bschulz81/AcceleratedLinearAlgebra/README.md

 https://gcc.gnu.org/bugzilla/show_bug.cgi?id=121818 which leads to increased numerical instabilities.

 The rest of the algorithms seems to work for my test data.
-In this version, the miscimpiling advanced algorithm for the cholesky decomposition is disabled and switches to a naive algorithm.
+In this version, the miscompiling advanced algorithm for the cholesky decomposition is disabled and switches to a naive algorithm.

-For a version where you can observe the miscompilation with gcc-15.2 and Cuda 13, go to the development folder and consult the readme there.
+For a version where you can observe the miscompilation with gcc-15.2 and Cuda 13, go to the development folder, consult the readme there and find the source-code where you can test the problem.